Cloud Topics Library

 Cloud Terminology Reference Guide

-What is S3 Compatible Storage IS S3?
+What is S3 Compatible Storage?

 Data is growing faster than ever before and most of that data is unstructured: video, email, files, data backups, surveillance streams, genomics and more.
 Object storage systems are designed for this type of data at petabyte scale.